nshimaza/thread-supervisor/README.md

 * Monitored IO action and supervisable process
 * Supervisor and underlying behaviors

-Actor and message queue is most lower layer building block of this package.
-Behaviors are built upon the block.
+Actor and message queue is most lower layer block of this package.
+Behaviors are built upon this block.
 It is exposed to user so that you can use it for implementing actor style concurrent program.

 Monitored IO action is the heart of this package.
 Most sensitive part for dealing with asynchronous exception is implemented here.
 Monitored IO action provides guaranteed notification on thread termination so that supervisor can provide guaranteed supervision on threads.

-Lastly supervisors and underlying behaviors implement simplified Erlang/OTP behaviors to allow user leverage best practice of concurrent programming from Erlang/OTP.
+Lastly supervisor and underlying behaviors implement simplified Erlang/OTP behaviors so that user can leverage best practice of concurrent programming from Erlang/OTP.

 ## Actor and Message queue